Deploying elm-pages to S3 Static Hosting, Part I

 elm-pages

-AWS S3 static website hosting.
+applications to AWS S3 static website hosting.
 I plan to write four posts:

 Deploying an